YINI-lang/YINI-spec/YINI-Specification.md

 #### Concatenation Operands

 The `+` operator in YINI is exclusively a string concatenation operator.
 YINI does not define numeric addition.
+For readability, whitespace around `+` is recommended, but not required.

 **In strict mode**, all concatenation operands MUST be string literals.
 This keeps concatenation clear, deterministic, human-readable, and intentionally limited.
 This includes Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings.